keylime/keylime/auto-ipsec/racoon/README.md

 To support revocation:

 * The tenant must host the CA's CRL and listen for revocations.  `keylime_ca -c listen` will do this job
-* If the verifier determines that an agent has failed its integrity check, it will create and sign a revocation notice that it will distribute to all the agents over 0mq
+* If the verifier determines that an agent has failed its integrity check, it will create and sign a revocation notice that it will distribute to all the machines over 0mq
 * The tenant's CRL listener will receive and validate the revocation, update the CRL using the CA private key, and publish it to a locally running websever.
-* In parallel, all the other agents in the network will also receive the revocation notice and retrieve the new CRL from the tenant.
+* In parallel, all the other machines in the network will also receive the revocation notice and retrieve the new CRL from the tenant.
 It is important that the certificates include the appropriate address for the CRL or this won't work.
-* The other agents in the network will also search their active IPsec security associations for the revoked agent and force IKE re-negotiation with them.
-Because the CRL has also been updated, this will cause the machines to be unable to do key agreement with the machine running the revoked agent and block any traffic to it.
+* The other machines in the network will also search their active IPsec security associations for the revoked machine and force IKE re-negotiation with them.
+Because the CRL has also been updated, this will cause the machines to be unable to do key agreement with the machine running the revoked machine and block any traffic to it.

 ## Pre-requisites